 During the Middle Ages, the Town Hall Square served as an open-air market.
 It was completely destroyed during WWII.
 The square and the buildings around it have been restored over time.
 Here you’ll find the House of the Blackheads, Town Hall and the statue of St. Roland, Riga’s patron saint.

-Although the Livu Square was created after WWII, it blends nicely with the rest of the city.
+Although Livu Square was created after WWII, it blends nicely with the rest of the city.
 Lined by 18th century residential buildings, it’s a great spot to admire the colourful buildings.
 Here you’ll also find the Great Guild Hall and the Small Guild Hall.
 During summers, there are concerts and patios for people watching.
 You’re most likely end up here at some point as you’re exploring Riga Old Town.

 During the 1930s, a number of medieval buildings were torn down to create the Dome Square we see today.
 Here you’ll also find the Riga Cathedral, built originally by Bishop Albert, Riga’s founder, in 1211.

 This historical pedestrian quarter was originally constructed between 1887and 1900 by Kristaps Bergs.
 It’s hard to believe that it was once a cabbage field.
 Today, it’s a luxury shopping area with a hotel, offices, upscale shops and restaurants.
 Bergs Bazaar was restored after Latvia’s independence by Bergs’ descendants.
-This is a great place to escape for some retail therapy if you get tired from exploring Riga.
+This is a great place to escape for some retail therapy if you get tired of exploring Riga.

 For a throwback to 19th century wooden architecture, head over to the Kalnciems Quarter.
 Here you’ll find six restored wooden houses, surrounding an apple orchard.
 Today, the restored houses are home to numerous cafes, restaurants and shops selling arts and crafts.